-We've decided to only train students who already have their basic peak states certification from the Institute.
-This change was for several reasons: the therapist then has the best and most complete training; it ties the therapist into our support and safety network of advanced therapists and clinics; and because of our requirements that the therapist charges for results.
+We've decided to only train students who already have their peak states certification from the Institute.
+This change was for several reasons: the therapist then has the best and most complete training; it ties the therapist into our support and safety network of our clinic therapists; and because of our requirements that the therapist charges for results.

-We now teach our techniques for eliminating addictions to certified peakstates therapists.
-The course description is on the webpage labeled Course #190: Whole-Hearted Healing™ for Addictions.
+We now teach our techniques for eliminating addictions to certified PeakStates therapists.
+The course description is on the webpage labeled Course #210: Whole-Hearted Healing™ for Addictions.

 January, 2007: Large scale testing

 We're currently negotiating with a US university to test our addiction treatment process.
 Here is a copy of our updated research proposal as a pdf file (168K).
 Note 2008: Unfortunately, this effort was not successful.)

 August, 2006: Licensing agreement for the PeakStates Addiction Process